arabindo/GNUanimation/eom.md

 [Home](./) \| [Next Page](./eom1.html) \| [Resources](./conclusion.html)

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/rhG1gG7Dblc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ryhVL7ucbj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
 ## Contents

-* 1. Problem Statement 2.
+*  1.Problem Statement 2.
 Working Equations 3.
 Remarks on Function 4.
 The Final Code 5.
 Phase Potraits 6.1.
 Appendix-I(Derivations) 6.2 Appendix-II(RK-4 Method)

 > **If you remember our *[The Final Goal](./#the-final-goal)*, it is the time to start working on that.**

 ## Problem Statement

 The system is due to a problem from the classic Goldstein.
 The problem follows:
 > "The point of suspension of a simple pendulum of length l and the mass m is constrained to move on a parabola \\( z=ax^2 \\) in the verticle plane.
 Derive the Hamiltonian governing the motion of pendulum and its point of suspension.
 Obtain the Hamilton's equation of motion."
-[Ref: Goldstein, Herbert & Poole, Charles & Safko, John.
-(3rd Ed).
-Classical Mechanics by H. Goldstein, C. Poole, and J. Safko.
-(Ch.
-8, P. 19)]
+[Ref: Classical Mechanics by Goldstein, Herbert & Poole, Charles & Safko, John.
+(3rd Ed).(Ch.
+8, Prob.
+19)]

 Here our goal is to find the equation of motions, to solve them within the GNUPlot script, and to simulate the system directly there to produce the above GIF.
-On the next page we will see how to solve a problem in a programming language and use the saved data to produce such GIF with an example system - *Kapitza Pendulum*.
+On the next page we will see how to solve a problem in a programming language and use the saved data to produce such GIF with an example system - *Kapitza's Pendulum*.

 ## Working Equations